eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 We articulate this idea with the word "rational".
 It would be irrational to submit a ballot which is at most as good and sometimes worse than another ballot.
 So we can just ignore those ballots, and only consider the rational (admissible) ballots.
 {% endproof %}

-Before I lose you, we need to be precise with the language!
-I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who do not like this definition of the term "sincere".
-They don't like that a voter can have multiple sincere strategies!
-But this is what is used in the literature, so we will stick with it.
-A voter can thus be both sincere and strategic.

 {% proof A remark on "sincerity" %}
 Intuitively, sincerity can be easily understood as setting an "acceptability threshold" somewhere in your ranking.
 However, the precise definition which follows is necessary to deal with the case of equal ranks/indifference: